uraimo/HD44780CharacterLCD.swift/README.md

 	    ...
 	)

-The directory `Examples/RaspberryPi` contains a sample project that uses SPM.
+The directory `Examples/RaspberryPi` contains a sample project that uses SPM, compile it and run the sample with `sudo ./.build/debug/TestLCD`.

 If SPM is not supported, you'll need to manually download the library and its dependencies: